Understanding animal pain

 The three-day course starts on Tuesday the 6th of November.
 However, during the evening on the day before (Monday the 5th of November), a public lecture is held by one of the course teachers, Dr Lynne Sneddon.
 The course participants are warmly welcomed to that as well, but it is not a requirement for course credits.

-The course venue will be within the central campus of the University of Helsinki (in the city Centre of Helsinki).
+The course venue will be within the campuses of the University of Helsinki (in the city Centre and Kumpula Campuses of Helsinki).
 Helsinki offers various possibilities for different priced accommodations.

 The course is funded by the Doctoral Programme in Clinical Veterinary Medicine (CVM) at the University of Helsinki and is free for all participants.